birgire/wp-comments-from-mulitple-post-types/README.md

     $comments = get_comments( $args )

-But with the plugin activated you can use an array of post types:
+But with the plugin activated you can use an array of post types, for example:

     $args = array(
         'number'    => 5,